HaikuTeam/docs/embedding-and-using-haiku/haiku-core-api.md

   // forceFlush: Boolean
   // If true, the renderer will not cache properties nor patch updates;
   // it will fully render the component on every animation frame
-  // (wraning: not recommended, as this can severely deoptimize animation)
+  // (warning: not recommended, as this can severely deoptimize animation)
   forceFlush: false,

   // freeze: Boolean